 No. Not in anything I have been involved in.
 Ever.

 - Your CV and LinkedIn summary should not be the same – who says?
 I have never sat in a candidate review meeting and heard anyone say “You know, I think we should cut X. His/her CV profile and LinkedIn summary are identical” It just doesn’t happen.
 If you meet the skill set required by the job profile you will likely be contacted, unless there are other mitigating factors (typos, your biz pic looks as if it belongs on a police report and so on.)

 - Put different content in both – once again not sure why this gem is doing the rounds.
 A LinkedIn profile gives possibilities to highlight different areas of expertise and skills in greater detail because there is no space limit.
-It also offers opportunities to highlight recommendations, endorsements, make a slide share and so on.
+It also offers the opportunity to highlight recommendations, endorsements, make a slide share and so on.
 So it will, de facto, be different.
-But a CV should still include all the key points contained in an online profile, but in a more concise format perhaps using more complex vocabulary and syntax to showcase writing skills.
-I recently raised a poll in some recruitment groups on LinkedIn and most participants said they are now reading a LinkedIn profile before they read a CV.
+But a CV should still include all the key points contained in an online profile, but in a more concise format perhaps, using more complex vocabulary and syntax to showcase writing skills.
+Research says that recruiters are reading LinkedIn profiles before a CV anyway.

 What anyone involved in the search and recruitment business needs in terms of content is what my back in the day high school Economics teacher Mr. Malcolm Thomas used to call C.P.R.: concise, precise and relevant.
 If you can write that with a Welsh accent you will be fine!